-6.11.11 Call Back
+6.12.11 Call Back

-6.11.11.1 Definition - Call Back
+6.12.11.1 Definition - Call Back

-Call back is where an employee is required to return to work to deal with an emergency situation which had not been foreseen or planned for.
+Call back is where an employee is required to return to the workplace or is required to work remotely outside of their regular hours, on days of rest, EDO's or designated holidays to deal with an emergency situation which had not been foreseen or planned for.

-- 6.11.11.2 A minimum of two (2) hours pay at overtime rates shall be paid when an employee is called back after normal hours, on days of rest or designated holidays. - 6.11.11.3 When called back to work after normal hours, on days of rest or designated holidays, transportation will be paid at prevailing Public Service Commission rates for personal mileage or when no car is available, taxi fare shall be paid upon prior approval of whomever calls back the employee.
+- 6.12.11.2 Actual time worked with a minimum of two (2) hours pay at overtime rates shall be paid when an employee is called back to the workplace. - 6.12.11.3 Where the employee is required to work remotely actual time worked with a minimum of one (1) hour pay at overtime rates shall be paid when the request is made between the hours of 6:00 a.m. and prior to 12:00 a.m., or actual time worked with a minimum of two (2) hours at the overtime rate shall be paid when the request is made between the hours of 12:00 a.m. and 6:00 a.m.. - 6.12.11.4 When called back to the workplace, transportation will be paid at prevailing Public Service Commission rates for personal mileage or when no car is available, taxi fare shall be paid upon prior approval of whomever calls back the employee.

-6.11.12 Overtime Authorization
+6.12.12 Overtime Authorization

-- 6.11.12.1 Employees shall not be required to work overtime unless receiving prior authorization, preferably in writing.
-Such authorization to be supplied to the employee by their Department Head or Designate. - 6.11.12.2 Overtime in emergency situations may be authorized orally.
-In such instances the written authorization order will be issued to the employee on the following business day. - Where the Department Head or Designate has knowledge that an employee is working overtime and they do not cause them to stop working overtime, they shall be deemed to have permitted such employee to work overtime.
+- 6.12.12.1 Employees shall not be required to work overtime unless receiving prior authorization, preferably in writing.
+Such authorization to be supplied to the employee by their Department Head or Designate. - Overtime in emergency situations may be authorized orally.
+In such instances the written authorization order will be issued to the employee on the following business day.

+Where the Department Head or Designate has knowledge that an employee is working overtime and they do not cause them to stop working overtime, they shall be deemed to have permitted such employee to work overtime.
 All employees remaining on the premises after normal working hours should obtain their supervisor's permission.

-6.12 Shift Differential
+6.13 Shift Differential

 In addition to the regular rates of pay, a shift differential in the amount of 70 cents per hour shall be paid for hour worked between the hours of 6:00 p.m. and 6:00 a.m.
+Effective October 31, 2024 the shift differential shall be increased to two dollars and seventy-five cents (\$2.75) per hour.
 Shift differential shall not be part of basic wage rates or be used in calculating overtime rates, nor shall it be paid for any hours for which overtime rates are being paid.

-6.13 Long Service Bonus
+6.14 Long Service Bonus

-- 6.13.1 Employees who have completed thirty (30 years of service or more shall receive an annual bonus equivalent to five (5) days pay at the employee's current hourly rate of pay paid directly to the employee's Registered Retirement Savings Plan (RSP). - The bonus shall be paid in the first pay period immediately following the employee's anniversary date. - In the event the employee has reached their RSP contribution limit for the taxation year, they shall be eligible to receive the bonus directly, subject to all statutory deductions.
-The onus shall be on the employee to advise the Employer of their RSP limitations.
+- 6.14.1 Employees who have completed thirty (30) years of service or more shall receive an annual bonus equivalent to five (5) days pay at the employee's current hourly rate of pay paid directly to the employee's Registered Retirement Savings Plan (RRSP). - The bonus shall be paid in the first pay period immediately following the employee's anniversary date. - In the event the employee has reached their RRSP contribution limit for the taxation year, they shall be eligible to receive the bonus directly, subject to all statutory deductions.
+The onus shall be on the employee to advise the Employer of their RRSP limitations.